I love answering your questions! Here are the answers to some of the most frequent <3

 What's your Medical training background?

-Prior to medical school, I went to UCLA for both my undergrad degree in physiology followed by completion of a masters degree (also in physiology!)
+Prior to medical school, I went to UCLA for both my undergrad degree in physiology followed by completion of a masters degree (also in physiology.)
 I then attended LECOM (Lake Erie College of Osteopathic Medicine) for my medical degree (D.O.)
 While DOs are becoming more common, we are still a minority in medicine.
 DOs have the same practice privileges as MDs, and our training is very similar but with a little extra focus on musculoskeletal diagnosis and treatment with OMM (Osteopathic Manual Medicine.)
 DOs can practice in any of the same medical specialties as MDs.
-I chose to specialize in internal medicine, for which I'm currently a 2nd year resident.
+I chose to specialize in internal medicine and then pursue further specialization in gastroenterology (GI) ; I am in my 3rd year of medicine residency awaiting the start of fellowship in GI this summer.
 The training is broad, and definitely for the curious ;-) If you have any questions, of course send me an email regarding my career!

 Why did you go to osteopathic school?